kavin2022/coding_problems/readme.md

-this repository contains python problems and its solution
+this repository contains python problems and its solutions.